jonfk/jonfk.ca/_posts/2014-12-21-How-I-setup-emacs.md

 worthwhile.
 I haven't given a real try to elisp yet (that's on my todo list) but binding a function to a keymap is much easier to do and extending the functionality of your editor through it's API.

-One of the well known sayings about emacs is : "a great operating system, lacking only a decent editor"
+One of the well known sayings about emacs is : "a great operating system, lacking only a decent editor".
+So although the default editor that comes with emacs is not great, you can make it <i>your</i> best editor.
+The following packages are what makes emacs a better editor for me.

 ##EVIL
 The most important piece of my emacs config is evil-mode.
 Evil brings modal editing to emacs and